adopt-liveview/adopt-liveview/priv/pages/2024/04-12-editing-data-en_US.md

 end
 ```

-Once again our event is a spitting copy of the create product event.
-We renamed the event to `"save_product"` to make sense with the form and changed the main function in `case` to `Catalog.update_product/2` passing `socket.assign.product` once again.
-We also modified `put_flash/2` to a message that makes more sense.
+Once again our event is a copy of the create product event.
+We renamed the event to `"save_product"` to make sense with this form and changed the main function in `case` to `Catalog.update_product/2` passing `socket.assign.product` once again.
+We also modified `put_flash/2` to a message that makes more sense for this case.

 ### The `render/1`